mevlutcantuna/form-redux-typescript/README.md

 # Form with Redux and Typescript

 In this project I worked with redux and typescript.
-For a while I am learning Typescript, but I haven't worked with redux and Typescript.
+For a while I am learning and working Typescript, but I haven't worked with redux and Typescript.
 I wacthed a video which is from
 Cory McAboy and It was pretty a instructive video.
 If you want to learn or improve yourself about it.
 You watch it.

 [Cory McAboy Redux with Typescript Video](https://www.youtube.com/watch?v=dZZxegovK9Q)